aces/Loris-MRI/docs/03-TechnicalInfrastructure.md

 ### 3.2.2.1 The `physiological_file` and `physiological_parameter_file` tables

-These two tables regroups information about the electrophysiology files.
+These two tables regroup information about the electrophysiology files.
-Typically, the `physiology_file` will store one recording per row linking it to the `session` table.
+Typically, the `physiologcal_file` table will store one recording per row linking it to the `session` table.
 This table is also linked to the following tables using the `PhysiologicalFileID` key:
 - `physiological_modality`: storing information about the recording modality